fofxsoft/code-docs/GUIDE.md

 1. Fourth item
 ```

+The rendered output looks like this:
+1. First item
+1. Second item
+1. Third item
+1. Fourth item

 ### Nested Ordered Lists
 To create a nested ordered list, simply add 4 spaces in front of the list item.